apache/royale-docs/component-sets/jewel/jewel-card.md

 ## Overview

-The Jewel Card class is a [Container](component-sets/jewel/container) for content like text or images that support optional parts like title and actions (mostly buttons) zones.
+The Jewel Card class is a [Container](component-sets/jewel/container) for content like text or images that supports optional parts like title and action (mostly buttons) zones.

-Card is a vertical container with a default "panel" styling that adds up to the features already provided by `VContainer`.
+Card is a vertical container with a default "panel" styling that extends the features already provided by `VContainer`.

-It can be use alone or with other complementary components listed below:
+It can be used alone or with other complementary components listed below:

 | Component 	             | Description                                                                                           |
 |--------------------------- | ------------------------------------------------------------------------------------------------------|